lacoco-lab/lacoco-lab.github.io/events/PreNeurIPS2025/index.md

 ### Main Conference Presentations

-Important note to presenters: If your poster is larger than A0, please confirm space availability with the organizers asap.
+Important note to presenters: Poster boards have width 118.5 x height 146 cm. **If your poster is larger than A0, please confirm space availability with the organizers asap.**

 | Title          | Authors               |
 | ------------- | ------------------- |